 5. Make yourself an industry expert

-If you are serious about building your career, you’re probably already on LinkedIn and some other social media sites.
+If you are serious about building your career, you're probably already created a LinkedIn profile and some other social media sites.
 Take the time to do more than just create a profile.
 Post blogs about your profession and share your insights.
 Welcome connections from others in your field.
-If you consistently pop up on other people’s screens as a resource of information in your field, you’ll quickly brand yourself as an industry expert.
+If you consistently pop up on other people's screens as a resource of information in your field, you'll quickly brand yourself as an industry expert.
 How cool is that?